-The engines operating at the facility will include Caterpillar 3516TA engines.
-These engines will compress inlet gas and send the gas to the TEG dehydration units.
+The engines operating at the facility include Caterpillar 3516TA engines.
+These engines will compress inlet gas and send the gas to the TEG dehydration unit.
 All engines have been updated to incorporate new emission factors and catalyst control guarantees from equipment manufacturers and vendors.
 AP-42 emission factors are also used to quantify HAP and PM emissions.
-A fuel sulfur content of 5 gr/100 scf is assumed to calculated engine $SO_2$ emissions.
+A fuel sulfur content of 5 gr/100 scf is assumed to calculate engine SO2 emissions.
+There are no proposed changes to these sources.